Daniel-Gelfand/BallonDorAnalysis/README.md

 # BallonDorAnalysis
-* Main Purpose
 * What are the characteristics of the Ballon D'or winner and can it be predicted who will win?

 ## Data Acquisition
-* scarping with Pandas
+* scarping with Pandas.
-* crawling with Beautiful Soup and Selenium
+* crawling with Beautiful Soup and Selenium.

 ## Data Cleaning
-* removed outliers , missing values and signs .
+* removed outliers , missing values and signs.
 * changed the values to numeric.

 ## Visualisation